espressif/arduino-esp32/docs/en/contributing.rst

 controlled by the ``pytest_embedded`` tool.
 You can read more about this tool in its `documentation <https://docs.espressif.com/projects/pytest-embedded/en/latest/>`_.

-The tests are devided into two categories inside the ``tests`` folder:
+The tests are divided into two categories inside the ``tests`` folder:

 * ``validation``: These tests are used to validate the behavior of the Arduino core and libraries.
 They are used to check if the core and libraries are working as expected;